The Business & Technology Network

 “We’re all better advocating for ourselves when we have an emotional attachment to the outcome.
 But if the number really was arbitrary, it’s no surprise that our belief in those prices is wobbly,” Austin says.

-4. Treat advice as a content product: Spend time on the content side of the business to offer content products that will return revenue even if your audience is small.
+4. Treat advice as a content product: With your hourly rate determined, pivot to work on your offerings.
+Sell content products that will return revenue even if your audience is small.
 Advice works well in many content product forms.
 For example, you could sell one-off strategy sessions and offer premium one-on-one coaching.

 To determine what advice would sell, ask yourself these questions: